 The bottom line, there’s a dire need among fellow Americans trying to get back on their feet who otherwise can’t recover without outside assistance.
 And for those who have the desire to give, we’re looking for a way to be sure our donations are effective and fulfil the intended goal.

-Bohemian Foundation offers Coloradans way to double donation
+Bohemian Foundation offers Coloradans a way to double the donation.

 To help Coloradans respond to those in need, Bohemian Foundation and the Community Foundation of Northern Colorado offer Colorado’s Hurricane Recovery Fund.